Battle of Slivnitsa: Background

-The Armies
+Armies

 The Bulgarian field army in 1885 consisted of just under 30,000 men organised into 8 three-battalion infantry regiments (700 men each), 9 squadrons of cavalry and 12 eight-gun batteries.
 In addition, the first line of the Eastern Rumelia militia had been mobilised consisting of 12 infantry battalions, 2 squadrons of cavalry, and 4 guns.
 During the war the second ban of the Eastern Rumelia militia was mobilised (12 battalions) along with the Bulgarian second ban (8 battalions) and as many as 20 volunteer battalions, 3 Macedonian battalions, and some 6,000 Muslim volunteers.
 The army was short of senior officers.

-Confident of an easy victory and to some extent recognising that the war was not popular in Serbia, Milan only mobilised the active (first ban) army.
-This gave a field army of 5 divisions consisting of 80 battalions (700 men each), 21 cavalry squadrons and 46 batteries: a total of 70,000 men and 264 guns.
-In fact, only 49 battalions and 23 batteries were ready for the invasion, the rest, along with elements of the second ban, only became available in the last stage of the war.
+Confident of an easy victory and to some extent recognising that the war was not popular in Serbia, Milan mobilised only the active (first ban) army.
+That gave a field army of 5 divisions consisting of 80 battalions (700 men each), 21 cavalry squadrons and 46 batteries: a total of 70,000 men and 264 guns.
+In fact, only 49 battalions and 23 batteries were ready for the invasion, the rest, along with elements of the second ban, became available only in the last stage of the war.
 A key weakness was the limited number of modern Krupp and du Bange guns.

-The Opening Moves
+Opening moves

-Serbia declared war on 13 November 1885 and crossed the lightly defended north-western border in three columns.
+Serbia declared war on 13 November 1885 and crossed the lightly-defended north-western border in three columns.
 The main army advanced in the centre (Šumadija, Danube and Drina divisions).
 To the south went the Morava division and to the north the Timok division.
 The plan was to break through the Bulgarian defences and concentrate four divisions before Sofia.

-In response Alexander had to move his army from Eastern Rumelia to Sofia by all means available including the one limited railway line.
+In response, Alexander had to move his army from Eastern Rumelia to Sofia by all means available including the one limited railway line.
 One infantry regiment marched 95 km in 32 hours.
-The light Bulgarian forces on the Serbian border succeeded in slowing the Serbian advance in mountainous terrain which favoured the defence.
-Gradually reinforcements arrived at the previously prepared defensive position at Slivnitsa, 30 km north-west of Sofia.
+The light Bulgarian forces on the Serbian border succeeded in slowing the Serbian advance in the mountainous terrain, which favoured the defence.
+Gradually, reinforcements arrived at the previously prepared defensive position at Slivnitsa, 30 km north-west of Sofia.